-- a.
-New Zealand has had the highest rate of increase in synthetic nitrogen fertiliser use in the OECD. - b.
-Since 1990, the annual application of synthetic nitrogen has increased 627%. - c.
-Around 429,000 tonnes of synthetic nitrogen was used in 2015. - By volume the dairy industry was by far the largest user of synthetic nitrogen using 66.5% of the total. - e.
+- b.
+Since 1991, the annual application of synthetic nitrogen has increased 629% (just over a sixfold increase), from 62,000 to 452,000 tonnes in 201929 See figure 1 Appendix 2. - a.
+Note: this is the percentage and tonnage of nitrogen applied as fertiliser, not as the bulk weight of urea, DAP etc.30 - c.
+The regions applying the most fertiliser in order of magnitude are: Canterbury, Waikato, Southland, Taranaki, Manawatū-Whanganui.31 See figure 3 in Appendix 3 - d.
 Synthetic nitrogen is applied via various fertilisers, all of which have different amounts of synthetic nitrogen in them.
-The majority is applied via urea followed by, diammonium phosphate (DAP) and ammonium sulphate (SOA). - f.
-Urea contains 46% synthetic nitrogen, DAP 17.6% and SOA 20%. - g.
-Around 265,000 tonnes of urea is made annually at the factory in Kapuni, Taranaki.
-The rest of the synthetic fertiliser used in New Zealand is imported, mostly from Saudi Arabia, Malaysia and China.
+The majority is applied via urea followed by, diammonium phosphate (DAP) and ammonium sulphate (SOA). - e.
+Urea contains 46% synthetic nitrogen, DAP 17.6% and SOA 20%.32 - f.
+Important note: The data on synthetic fertiliser use in Aotearoa is self-reported and is almost certainly an underestimate because it does not account for the true total synthetic nitrogen used, only that which is found used in urea, SOA and DAP, and not the "other" fertiliser category. - a.
+According to statsNZ "Farmers provide tonnes of urea, DAP, SOA, and 'other' fertilisers applied over the year ending 30 June...
+We do not know the nitrogen component of fertilisers included in the 'other' category, so do not report on them here." - g.
+Around 265,000 tonnes of urea is made annually at the factory in Kapuni, Taranaki.33 The rest of the synthetic fertiliser used in New Zealand is imported, mostly from Saudi Arabia, Malaysia and China.